What's Stopping Georgia Organizers from Building a Massive New Black City

 “It just sounds like to me that if you bring all these baseball stadiums and stuff that this place would lose its identity,” said Anderson.

-Rice showed them a copy of a glossy promotional pamphlet titled “This is Dekalb,”which the county’s chamber of commerce uses to profile the premeire destinations around Dekalb.
+Rice showed them a copy of a glossy promotional pamphlet titled “This is DeKalb,”which the county’s chamber of commerce uses to profile the premeire destinations around DeKalb.
 It did not include anything found in the areas where the people at this meeting lived.
-The two major properties that did exist in South Dekalb—the Centers for Disease Control and Emory University— were just annexed by the city of Atlanta.
-Closing the book, she calmly tells the group, “To Dekalb County, we don’t have an identity.”
+The two major properties that did exist in South DeKalb—the Centers for Disease Control and Emory University— were just annexed by the city of Atlanta.
+Closing the book, she calmly tells the group, “To DeKalb County, we don’t have an identity.”

+Formal opponents of the proposal include Ed Williams, the chair of a group called Citizens Against Cityhood in DeKalb.
+Williams said in an interview that he does not believe south Dekalb would suddenly attract new companies just because it turns into a city, and he says the reason is because of a theory called “Black belt economics.”

+According to this theory, “If the population of a neighborhood or community goes over 40 percent African-American, then significant investments tend not to be made in that community,” said Williams.
+“You won’t get a Radisson or a Hilton hotel or any of the top-line food stores, and that’s just a fact.”

-Formal opponents of the proposal include Ed Williams, the chair of a group called Citizens Against Cityhood in Dekalb, who believes Dekalb will fail because it is less white and less commercially viable.
-Another opposing group is Neighbors Against Greenhaven, or NAG, which believes that if South Dekalb becomes a city, property taxes will decrease—a common belief for areas that have been designated as a “black neighborhood” or “black city.”
+Another opposing group is Neighbors Against Greenhaven, or NAG, which believes that if South DeKalb becomes a city, property values will decrease—a common belief for areas that have been designated as a “black neighborhood” or “black city.”

 For Rice, all of that is getting ahead of the game.
-Right now, proponents are just looking for the ballot, so that the residents of South Dekalb can determine for themselves what they want.
+Right now, proponents are just looking for the ballot, so that the residents of South DeKalb can determine for themselves what they want.

 Georgia’s only requirements for new cities are that the people proposing a new city have established a non-profit or company, conducted a feasibility study, drafted a city charter, and secured a state legislator willing to introduce a bill on the city’s behalf.

 So far, the Greenhaven team has amassed nearly 600 signatures for a petition asking the state to let them have this ballot vote.
 The sampling size for a population of 300,000 is roughly 400, a threshold that the Greenhaven team clears easily, but so does the opposition.
-Williams has a survey of South Dekalb residents with 500 people saying they oppose becoming a city.
+Williams has a survey of South DeKalb residents with 500 people saying they oppose becoming a city.
 For Rice, this is all more the reason why the county deserves to vote on this.

 Said Rice, “If the people decide they don’t want this, then fine, but for now we just want the ability to discuss, debate, and decide.
 That’s all.”

-Note: CORRECTION: This article has been updated to clarify that, according to their web campaign, NAG fears their property values, not property taxes, could decrease if Greenhaven becomes a city.
-It has also been updated to clarify the nature of Ed Williams’ objections to Greenhaven.